alex9smith/lambda-benchmark/README.md

 The DynamoDB table has a randomly generated partition key to avoid 'hot' partitions.
 Each Lambda function bundles the minimal dependencies - usually just a library for JSON Schema validation and the necessary AWS / runtime dependencies.

+One of my colleagues has [extended the prototype](https://github.com/bmcgavin/lambda-benchmark) to also test Java through GraalVM.

 ## Requirements

 - Node >= v20